Improving agricultural export legislation

 The improvements will make the legislation more relevant, responsive and efficient for exporters, farmers and other primary producers.
 It will still provide strong regulation, while removing duplication and ensuring consistency across commodities where possible.
 It will also ensure that exported goods meet importing country requirements.

 Export Control Rules 2020

-The Export Control Rules2020 (the rules) outline the operational requirements agricultural exporters must meet to export specific commodities from Australia.
+The Rules outline the operational requirements agricultural exporters must meet to export specific commodities from Australia.
 They are based on the current orders and regulations for various commodities under the Export Control Act 1982 and Australian Meat and Live-stock Industry Act 1997.
-This includes requirements on where and how products are prepared and when permits and certificates are necessary to export from Australia.
+Once finalised, the Rules will replace the current legislation.

-The rules will be legislative instruments under the Export Control Act 2020.
-They will be made by the Secretary of the Department of Agriculture, Water and the Environment and will be subject to parliamentary checks and balances, in line with the current Orders.
+The Rules will be legislative instruments under the Export Control Act 2020.
+They will be made by the Secretary of the Department of Agriculture, Water and the Environment, and they will be subject to parliamentary checks and balances, in line with the current Orders.